rikosintie/CookBook/Aruba/AOS-CX/mgmt-interface.md

-# The CX line has a dedicated management Ethernet port.
+# The CX line has a dedicated Ethernet management port

 ## Configuring the management port
 By default, management interface is set to operate as a DHCP client.</br>